faucetsdn/udmi/docs/tools/gittools.md

 using git will still require some detailed knowledge of how it works to resolve conflicts, etc...

-* git-branch-status: Shows the status of all local branches as configured against their origin or parents.
+* `git-branch-status`: Shows the status of all local branches as configured against their origin or parents.
-* git-branch-update: Updates all local branches and upstream repo to keep things in sync.
+* `git-branch-update`: Updates all local branches and upstream repo to keep things in sync.
-* git-branch-remote: Scans upstream remote branches and makes suggestions for purging them.
+* `git-branch-remote`: Scans upstream remote branches and makes suggestions for purging them.

 # Tool Setup